-We model the road of length m meters as a rectangular grid of size $2 \times m$, where each cell has a non-negative "beauty" value associated with it.
+We model the road of length m meters as a rectangular grid of size $2 \times m$, where each cell has a nonnegative "beauty" value associated with it.
 The columns represent each meter of the road ordered from start to to end.
 The top row in a column represents the beauty for this part of the road when running in the direction towards the end of the road, and the bottom row in a column represents the beauty when running towards the start of the road.
 A race of length x is then some set of exactly x of the cells in the grid.
 Those x cells must form a path in the grid where no cell is visited more than once, we only move to the right or down from cells in the top row, and we only move to the left or up from cells in the bottom row.
-See Figure M.1 for an example race.
+The sample race you may see in the note.
 The "total beauty" of a race is the sum of the beauty values of the included cells.